Protect against online abuse.

 - You may want to consider going offline if an attack is particularly bad.

-- Consider making your editor and key work contacts aware of the situation.
+- Consider making your editor and key professional contacts aware of the situation.

 - Document the attack.
-See the TrollBusters guide to harassment online for how to do this.
+See the TrollBusters guide for how to do this.

 A troll attack can also involve doxxing.
-This is when personal information on a person, for example, an address or phone number, is made public online.
-This information is normally taken from public databases or the journalist’s online profile.
-Adversaries can also hack your accounts to obtain personal data.
-This information is then used as a way to harass and/or intimidate a journalist.
-This could vary in threat level from sending items to the journalist’s house to threatening them over the phone.
+This is when personal information on a person – for example, an address or phone number – is made public online.
+This information is normally taken from public databases or the journalist’s online profile, but adversaries may also hack your accounts to obtain personal data.
+These details are then used as a way to harass and/or intimidate a journalist, varying in threat level from sending items to the journalist’s house to threatening them over the phone.